Onboarding

 How to make use of the Wildcat protocol.

 The Wildcat protocol is fundamentally permissioned in both roles that it is possible to fill while using it.
-The primary difference is that it is the Wildcat protocol itself that grants permission to borrower candidates to deploy markets, whereas borrowers are the ones that themselves grant permission to their selected lenders to interact with the markets that they deploy.
+The operators of the Wildcat protocol grant permission to borrower candidates to deploy markets, whilst borrowers are the ones that determine which categories of lenders are able to interact with the markets that they deploy.

 Borrowers

-Borrowers who wish to make use of Wildcat are encouraged - on the UI landing page and the protocol site itself - to get in touch via this form.
+Borrowers who wish to make use of Wildcat are encouraged - on the landing page and the protocol UI itself - to get in touch via this form.

-After first contact, what we're looking for is proof that the borrower is a legal entity in a jurisdiction that is a) not sanctioned, and b) we reasonably believe won't expose the protocol to legal risk (sorry, Americans).
+After first contact, what Wildcat is looking for is proof that the borrower is a legal entity in a jurisdiction that is a) not sanctioned, and b) we reasonably believe won't expose the protocol to legal or regulatory risk.
+Discretion is currently being exercised in that we seek to reach 'up', meaning that we are more likely to accept recognised market makers, trading desks, protocols and such as borrowers.
+That's not to say that your smaller, less-recognised entity has a more significant probability of default: it very likely doesn't!

 Lenders

-Note that addresses which are flagged as sanctioned by the Chainalysis oracle contract are prevented from interacting in any way with the protocol - although it's a brave entity that tries asking for credit from one of these.
+Note that addresses which are flagged as sanctioned by the Chainalysis oracle contract are prevented from interacting with the protocol at the code-level - although it's a brave entity that tries either asking for or seeking to extend credit from any of these.

 Last updated